 On Saturdays, students visit a theme park, and on Sundays, they visit nearby cities in the south of England (London, Brighton, Bath, Bournemouth, Cambridge…).

-Our two music centres have rehearsal spaces and a recording studio, and IT suite, but also modern class rooms, sports facilities, games areas and a theatre.
+Our two music centres have rehearsal spaces and a recording studio, and IT suite, as well as also modern classrooms, sports facilities, games areas and a theatre.

 - Clayesmore School

-In the Dorset shire, the Clayesmore school stands in the small town of Iwerne Minster, in a green scenery ideal for sport and studies.
+Located in Dorset, Clayesmore School stands in the small town of Iwerne Minster, in a relaxed, verdant setting ideal for a summer stay.
 The region is well known for its Jurassic coasts and Bournemouth and Poole seaside towns.

 - Seaford College